 Overages: a tool, not a bandage

 Overages are often necessary in gummies to account for expected losses during processing and storage.
-But relying on overages to “fix” instability is where products get into trouble.
-If the root drivers aren’t controlled-aw, oxygen exposure, ingredient interactions-high overages can create their own headaches, including stronger off-notes, color shifts, or texture changes over time.
+But relying on overages to fix instability is a trap.
+If the root drivers aren't controlled—aw, oxygen exposure, ingredient interactions—high overages create their own headaches: stronger off-notes, color shifts, or texture changes over time.

 In a well-designed men's multi gummy, overages are used as a stability budget after the core system is already engineered to behave.